-Amritara Hotels and Resorts added prestigious Hidden Land Hotel in Sikkim as their 18th luxurious property, achieving remarkable expansion in just 4 days! | www.lokmattimes.com
+Amritara Hotels and Resorts Added Prestigious Hidden Land Hotel in Sikkim as their 18th Luxurious Property, Achieving Remarkable Expansion in Just 4 Days! | www.lokmattimes.com

-PNN Gangtok (Sikkim) [India], June 22: Sarvar Hans, Vice President of Commercials at Amritara Hotels and Resorts, announced the ...
+Amritara Hidden Land, Sikkim Sikkim (India), June 23: Mr. Sarvar Hans, Vice President of Commercials at Amritara Hotels and ...

-Gangtok (Sikkim) [India], June 22: Sarvar Hans, Vice President of Commercials at Amritara Hotels and Resorts, announced the acquisition of Amritara Hotels and Resorts, renowned for its distinctive luxury properties, with the esteemed Hidden Land in Sikkim, significantly expanding its empire.
-Stating that "We are delighted to welcome Hidden Land to the Amritara family.
+Sikkim (India), June 23: Mr. Sarvar Hans, Vice President of Commercials at Amritara Hotels and Resorts, announced the acquisition of Amritara Hotels and Resorts, renowned for its distinctive luxury properties, with the esteemed Hidden Land in Sikkim, significantly expanding its empire.
+Stating that “We are delighted to welcome Hidden Land to the Amritara family.
 This merger is a testament to our commitment to providing our guests with the best possible experiences.
-We are confident that Amritara Hidden Land will be a popular destination for travellers and adventurers alike."
+We are confident that Amritara Hidden Land will be a popular destination for travellers and adventurers alike.”
 The strategic partnership, signed off in just four days, demonstrates the agility and determination of Amritara to provide unrivalled hospitality experiences.
-As of July 1, 2023, the property will be promptly rebranded as "Amritara Hidden Land," ready to enchant guests with its opulent amenities.
+As of July 1, 2023, the property will be promptly rebranded as “Amritara Hidden Land,” ready to enchant guests with its opulent amenities.

 Located in the serene region of Sikkim, Amritara Hidden Land offers an idyllic sanctuary for nature enthusiasts, thrill-seekers, and those yearning for pure serenity.